Bigfin squid

-Bigfin squids are a group of rarely seen cephalopods with a distinctive morphology.
+Bigfin squids are a group of rarely seen cephalopods found in deep-sea zones with a distinctive morphology.
 They are placed in the genus Magnapinna and family Magnapinnidae.
 Although the family was described only from larval, paralarval, and juvenile specimens, numerous video observations of much larger squid with similar morphology are assumed to be adult specimens of the same family.

 The arms and tentacles of the squid are both extremely long, estimated at 4 to 8 m.
 These appendages are held perpendicular to the body, creating "elbows".
 How the squid feeds is yet to be discovered.

 Magnapinna is thought to be the deepest-occurring squid genus, with sightings as deep as 6212 m below the surface, making it the only squid known to inhabit the hadal zone.

 Taxonomy

 Magnapinna is the sister group to Joubiniteuthis, another little-known deep-sea squid with an unusual body plan and long arms.
-Both Magnapinna and Joubiniteuthis are monotypic genera within their own families, Magnapinnidae and Joubiniteuthidae respectively.
+Both Magnapinna and Joubiniteuthis are monotypic genera within their own families, Magnapinnidae and Joubiniteuthidae, respectively.
 They are also closely related to the "whip-lash squid" in the families Chiroteuthidae and Mastigoteuthidae.'

 Physical specimens

 The first record of this family comes from a specimen (Magnapinna talismani) caught off the Azores on 10 August 1883.
 Due to the damaged nature of the find, little information could be discerned, and it was classified as a mastigoteuthid, first as Chiroteuthopsis talismani and later as Mastigoteuthis talismani.
-In 1956, a similar squid (Magnapinna sp.
+In 1956, a similar squid (informally Magnapinna sp.
 C) was caught in the South Atlantic, but little was thought of it at the time.
 The specimen was illustrated in Alister Hardy's The Open Sea (1956), where it was identified as Octopodoteuthis sicula.